iamtheyammer/fetch-ford-service-manuals/README.md

     - **Do not use your VIN.**
     - On the left, choose *By Year & Model*, then select your car's year and model.
     - Press GO once selected.

+### **2003 or newer:** Get data for your car

+**If your vehicle was made BEFORE 2003, use [these](#2002-or-older-get-data-for-your-car) instructions.**

+This script requires some data about your car that's not available in the PTS GUI in order to fetch the correct manual.

-4. Open DevTools, and navigate to the Network tab.
+1. Open DevTools, and navigate to the Network tab.
-5. Click on the Workshop tab in PTS.
+2. Click on the Workshop tab in PTS.
-6. Filter for the one POST to `https://www.fordservicecontent.com/Ford_Content/PublicationRuntimeRefreshPTS//publication/prod_1_3_372022/TreeAndCover/workshop/32/~WSLL/{some numbers here}`.
+3. Filter for the one POST to `https://www.fordservicecontent.com/Ford_Content/PublicationRuntimeRefreshPTS//publication/prod_1_3_372022/TreeAndCover/workshop/32/~WSLL/{some numbers here}`.
 It should look similar to the request in [this photo](img/workshop-request.png).
-7. Click on that request, and look at the sent form data.
+4. Click on that request, and look at the sent form data.
-8. Open [`templates/params.json`](templates/params.json), and copy information from that request into the values of the JSON `.workshop` field.
+5. Open [`templates/params.json`](templates/params.json), and copy information from that request into the values of the JSON `.workshop` field.
     - **Do not add fields.
 Only change values.**
     - Change the values to match.
 You probably won't need to change anything under the line break.
     - If you can't find the Book Title or Wiring Book Title, look in the query string parameters. **Do not leave them blank!**
+6. Get your wiring data: follow instructions [here](#all-vehicles-get-wiring-data).

+### **2002 or older:** Get data for your car

+**If your vehicle was made IN 2003 or LATER, use [these](#2003-or-newer-get-data-for-your-car) instructions.**

+1. Click on the Workshop tab in PTS.
+   - You may see a couple manuals, often a "Workshop Manual" and a "Body Collision Repair Manual".
+You can use this application to download both-- just repeat the process for each manual, just remember to change the output path for each manual!
+   - To proceed, click on either manual.
+2. In the sidebar, right click on "Alphabetical Index", and click "Copy Link Address" (see [picture](img/pre-2003-index.jpg)).
+3. Open [`templates/params.json`](templates/params.json), and change only:
+    - `workshop.modelYear` to the year of your car
+    - `pre_2003.alphabeticalIndexURL` to the URL you copied in step 2
+    - The rest will be filled in later
+4. Open DevTools in your browser.
+5. Get your wiring data: follow instructions [here](#all-vehicles-get-wiring-data).

+### **All Vehicles:** Get wiring data

-9. Clear the DevTools Network pane (click on the Trash Can)
+1. Clear the DevTools Network pane (click on the trash can or circle with a line through it)
-10. Click the Wiring tab at the top of PTS.
+2. Click the Wiring tab at the top of PTS.
-11. Filter for the GET request to this URL: `https://www.fordservicecontent.com/Ford_Content/PublicationRuntimeRefreshPTS//wiring/TableofContent` (there are query params at the end, that's ok).
+3. Filter for the GET request to this URL: `https://www.fordservicecontent.com/Ford_Content/PublicationRuntimeRefreshPTS//wiring/TableofContent` (there are query params at the end, that's ok).
 It should look similar to the request in [this photo](img/wiring-request.png).
-12. Copy the `environment` and `bookType` query params into `.wiring` in `params.json`.
+4. Copy the `environment` and `bookType` query params into `.wiring` in `params.json`.
+   - **If your vehicle was made before 2003** (or if `WiringBookTitle` or `WiringBookCode` are missing), you may find these in another request to `https://www.fordtechservice.dealerconnection.com/wiring/TableOfContents` (with some query params at the end):
+   - `booktitle` → `WiringBookTitle`
+   - `book` → `WiringBookCode`
+   - Use these two requests to fill in `params.json` as best as you can.
-13. Save `params.json` and open `cookieString.txt`
+5. Save `params.json` and open `cookieString.txt`
-14. Clear the content in `cookieString.txt`, and replace it with the **value** of the `Cookie` header sent in the `TableofContent` request (step 11).
+6. Clear the content in `cookieString.txt`, and replace it with the **value** of the `Cookie` header sent in the `TableofContent` request (step 3).
    - Do **not** include the name (`cookieString.txt` should **not** include `Cookie:`, for example.)
    - NOTE: In Firefox, you MUST enable the *Raw* toggle at the top right of Response Headers, then copy it from there.
 If you don't, you'll get an invalid character error when trying to fetch wiring diagrams.
-15. Save `cookieString.txt`.
+7. Save `cookieString.txt`.

 ### Download the manual!